-If you roam the aisles of your local department store, it’s likely that you will run across decorations, cards, and other items for the holiday season.
+If you roam the aisles of your local department store, you’ll likely run across decorations, holiday cards, and other items for the holiday season.

-On a similar note, while it’s tough to think about blankets and snowstorms in early October, mid-autumn is actually the perfect time to begin preparing the barn for winter.
+While it’s tough to think about blankets and snowstorms during the fall time, it is actually the perfect time to begin preparing the horse barn for winter.

 Similar to how we prepare our own wardrobe and home for the winter season, we encourage you to prepare your horse, your horse’s wardrobe, and the barn for the winter season.

-Here are a few things to add to your “Fall Cleaning” to-do list:
+Here are a few things to add to your to-do list to be ready for Winter:

 Plan ahead for bedding, hay, grain, and supplements